 Daily workshops & masterclasses: from wildlife and nature photography to taking nighttime photos of the northern lights, milky-way and star-trails, and from photo editing to mastering your photo organization!

-Night train from Stockholm to the Arctic Circle (and v.v.) in a 6 person compartment with lay-flat beds.
+Night train from Stockholm to the Arctic Circle in a 3 person compartment with lay-flat beds.
+The return trip from Lulea to Stockholm is not included.
+See the 'not included' section for the explanation.

 All accommodation (based on shared bunk bed rooms) from the day you arrive until the day you leave.

-Essential insulated clothing to stay warm in extreme temperatures: jacket, pants, snowboots, gloves, hat & balaclava.
+Essential insulated clothing to stay warm in extreme temperatures: jacket, pants, snowboots, hat & balaclava.

-A full-time local wilderness guide who posesses endless knowledge of the area we are in.
+A full-time local wilderness guide who possesses endless knowledge of the area we are in.

 VAT, bed levies & tourist taxes (subject to change as per our T&C’s).